 Although measuring heart rate is the most effective method for monitoring exercise intensity, accurately taking a pulse by hand, particularly during exercise, can be difficult to master.
-A smart watch or fitness band can more accurately read your heart rate without stopping the exercise, but these can be expensive.
-An easy way to estimate and monitor exercise intensity either alone or in combination with your heart rate, is by using the RPE Scale.
+An easy way to monitor exercise intensity either alone or in combination with your heart rate, is by using the RPE Scale.